pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413H-Discovery/Applications/FreeRTOS/FreeRTOS_MPU/readme.txt

 @par Application Description

-This application aims to describe how to use the MPU feature of FreeRTOS.
+How to use the MPU feature of FreeRTOS.

 This application implements five tasks in both User mode and Privileged mode, and using both the xTaskCreate() and xTaskCreateRestricted() API functions.